zherring/abducted-thecomic/_posts/2019-10-12-tools-ideas-fallacy.md

 ---
 layout: blog-post
-title: How to Find an Artist for your Indie Comic
+title: Tools, Ideas, and The Fools Who Wait For Them
-permalink: /blog/how-to-artist-indie-comic/
+permalink: /blog/tools-ideas-fools-who-wait/
 tags: blog

 ---

-# Tools, Ideas, and The Fools Who Wait For Them

 > It's not in the Draftsmanship.
 It's in the man.
 Like I say, a tool is dead.
 A brush is a dead object.
 It's in the man.
 If you want to do it, do it." - Jack Kirby